lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 - Code Genie is a free web IDE that was developed to integrate art and animation in learning Text-based programming language
 - This paper demonstrates the latest Code Genie update which includes adding several features such as gamification elements, tutorial lessons, user's registration accounts, "Get Link" button that can be used to get a code link to be shared in any platform, sorting the shared code inside the Code Genie development environment, adding the button symbol, and saving the latest written code
+- gamification idea seems interesting as a general concept
+- aimed at highschool students
+- the used programming language is javascript

 category: browser

+interesting: 2.5/5

 ## JavaScript Development Environment for Programming Education Using Smartphones